'Fighting without weapons': Wisconsin businesses raise money, pull out of Russia for Ukraine

 And many companies, both with headquarters or a presence in Wisconsin, have chosen to leave Russia at varying levels, according to a list of about 400 businesses with Russian connections compiled by the Yale School of Management, the graduate business school of the prestigious Connecticut-based university.

-Milwaukee-based Rockwell Automation, which recently voiced support for all sanctions against Russia, last week suspended all operations and sales in Russia and Belarus.
-The list says Rockwell has suspended operations in the country.
+Milwaukee-based Rockwell Automation, which recently voiced support for all sanctions against Russia, last week suspended all operations and sales in that nation and Belarus.

 Sales to Russia and Belarus represent less than 0.5% of Rockwell’s total revenue, the company said in a statement last week.
-Rockwell will continue to pay salaries and benefits for its roughly 30 Russian team members.
-Rockwell does not directly employ anyone in Ukraine or Belarus, and it "made a financial contribution" to a charity that provides humanitarian relief to Ukraine refugees.
+Rockwell will continue to pay salaries and benefits for its roughly 30 Russian team members, but does not directly employ anyone in Ukraine or Belarus.
+The company “made a financial contribution” to a charity that provides humanitarian relief to Ukrainian refugees.

-More Wisconsin businesses, including motorcycle maker Harley Davidson, consumer chemicals manufacturer SC Johnson as well as Johnson Controls, which produces electronics and HVAC equipment all over the world, have also suspended business in Russia.
+More Wisconsin businesses, including motorcycle maker Harley Davidson, consumer chemicals manufacturer SC Johnson and Johnson Controls, which produces electronics and HVAC equipment all over the world, have held off on doing business in Russia.

-Some businesses with operations in both Wisconsin and Russia have only partially left Russia, according to the list, which is updated frequently.
+Some businesses with operations in both Wisconsin and Russia have only partially left the country, according to the list, which is updated frequently.

-Fox Valley-based Kimberly Clark, which supplies personal care products all over the world, has "suspended new investments" but continues some business, the list states.
+Fox Valley-based Kimberly-Clark, which supplies personal care products all over the world, has halted new investments but “continues some business,” the list states.

-The company has given $1 million in aid to Ukraine, the company said.
+The company has given $1 million in aid to Ukraine, it said.

-Global scientific instrumentation supplier Thermo Fisher Scientific, with offices in Fitchburg, "suspended certain operations but not all."
-The company said in a statement that's because "we continue to prioritize critical healthcare-related deliveries and operations in these countries to limit any potential patient impact."
+Global scientific instrumentation supplier Thermo Fisher Scientific, with offices in Fitchburg, has ceased “certain operations but not all.”
+The company said in a statement that’s because “we continue to prioritize critical healthcare-related deliveries and operations in these countries to limit any potential patient impact.”
 Thermo Fisher gave $1.25 million to various Ukraine war relief efforts.

 In addition to selling varenyky, Liliana’s hired a Fitchburg-based artist to paint blue hearts and sunflowers in a mural that adorns the establishment’s windows.